Spot Curves vs. Par Curves

 Using spot rates to discount cash flows: Each cash flow gets its own appropriate discount rate.
 The Year 1 coupon is discounted at the 1-year spot rate.
 The Year 5 coupon at the 5-year spot rate.
 The final principal at the 10-year spot rate.
 This produces the correct price.

-The durable lesson: Spot rates are the building blocks of fixed income valuation.
-Par yields are derived statistics useful for quick comparisons and quoting conventions, but they're not the fundamental discount rates.
+The key insight: Spot rates are the building blocks of fixed income valuation.
+Par yields are derived statistics useful for quick comparisons and quoting conventions, but they’re not the fundamental discount rates.

 Bootstrapping: How Spot Rates Are Derived From Par Yields